-If the transplant team believes you are a good candidate, you will be put on a national waiting list for a heart:
+If the transplant team believes you are a good candidate, you will be put on a regional waiting list for a heart:

 - Your place on the list is based on several factors.
-Key factors include the type and severity of your heart disease, and the likelihood that a transplant will be successful.
+Key factors include the type and severity of your heart disease, and how sick you are at the time you are listed.

 - The amount of time you spend on a waiting list is usually NOT a factor for how soon you get a heart, except in the case of children.

-Most, but not all, patients who are waiting for heart transplants are very ill and need to be in the hospital.
+Most, but not all, people who are waiting for a heart transplant are very ill and need to be in the hospital.
 Many will need some sort of device to help their heart pump enough blood to the body.
-Most often this is a ventricular assist device (artificial heart-like device).
+Most often, this is a ventricular assist device (VAD).

 After the Procedure